ndtacata/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   - Data output format (space sep):
   - subjectID activityID  result1 result2, ............................,  result N
 3) Extract measurements with mean or std in measurement name.
-3) To properly label the columns, the ff. are mapped:
+4) To properly label the columns, the ff. are mapped:
   - subjectID column name is hardcoded to "subject"
   - activityID column name is hardcoded to "activity"
-  - result column (measurement) name are set to features.txt
+  - result column (measurement) name are set based on extracted data from features.txt

 RESULTING DATA DESCRIPTION